chingjie98/Deep-CNN-Image-Classifier/README.md

 ## Deep-CNN-Image-Classifier

+Dataset for the CNN model displayed in the jupyter notebook above can be found in: <a href = "https://www.kaggle.com/datasets/puneet6060/intel-image-classification" Here </a>

 ### Goal
 The goal of this repo is to make use of convolutional neural network to predict images by AI.